OmarrMoustafa/Cleaning-Bank-Marketing-Campaign-Data-DataCamp-Project-/README.md

 Project Structure:
 __________________

--The project is divided into three main components:
+The project is divided into three main components:

 1) Client Data Cleaning:
 Cleaning and formatting client-related data, addressing issues like inconsistent job and education labels.